-Green sand beach gets its name from the green olivine crystals in the cinder cone which was formed 49.000 years ago next to the beach.
-If you are thinking about going there while visiting the Big Island have a look at our article on Green Sand Beach.
+Green sand beach gets its name from the green olivine crystals that make up the sand.
+The crystals come from the cinder cone next to the beach which was formed during an eruption 49.000 years ago.
+If you are thinking about visiting while on the Big Island you should have a look at our article on visiting green sand beach.

 - The how and why of the 3 different names this beach is known for (Papakōlea, Mahana, and Green sand beach)

 - Why the green sand is green (olivines!)

 - How many green sand beaches there are in the world (chemical composition, crystal-to-sand ratio).

 Green sand beach is officially named “Papakōlea Beach”, but is also known as Mahana Beach and of course as (drum roll…) green sand beach!

 This name is a contraction of the words papa and kōlea.
 Papa means ‘flats’ and kōlea is the Hawaiian name for the Pacific golden plover.
 These birds can be found in this area during the winter, hence the name “Plover flats”.

 The cinder cone next to the beach is called the Puʻu Mahana.
 The green sand graids on the beach are actually small olivine crystals that formed during an eruption of the Mauna Loa volcano about 49.000 years ago!

 This name is pretty self-explanatory and is the most commonly used name for this beach on the Big Island in tourist guides.
 Read on to find out why exactly the sand is green at green sand beach.

 Why is the sand at green sand beach, green?